Nursery

 2. Maths

 In the Nursery we practise counting skills as part of our everyday routines.
-For example – we count how many children are in nursery each day at circle time so that we know how many milk cartons we need.
-We count the fruit at snack time.
-We count how many children have turned 4 every time we have a birthday.
+We count how many children have turned 4 every time we have a birthday on our birthday wall.
 We count how many aprons are in the water area, so we know that 4 children can play there.
-This term we will be focussing on rote counting to five and 1:1 counting (saying one number for each item) We will be using our Ten Town program to learn about King One, Tommy Two and Thelma Three.
-We will be singing number rhymes such as “Five little ducks” “Five little speckled frogs” etc.
+We have daily Maths group times in small groups, This term we will be focussing on rote counting to five and 1:1 counting (saying one number for each item) We will be singing number rhymes such as “Five little ducks” “Five little speckled frogs” etc.

 3. Topic

-For Autumn 2 we have two topics “How many colours in the rainbow?” and then ‘Is it shiny?’
+For Autumn 2 our topic is “How many colours in the rainbow?”
 In our first topic we will be learning about colours and the Hindu festival of Diwali.
-We will be sorting objects into different colours.
-In our second topic we will handle and explore a variety of shiny objects – sorting and matching / describing and extending vocabulary.
-This topic will lead us into Christmas and the shiny decorations that can be seen everywhere.
+We will be sorting objects into different colours and reading lots of stories about colours.
+We will identify different colours in our nursery setting and in the outdoor area.
 We will learn about how and why people celebrate Christmas.
 We will learn that Christmas is one of many CELEBRATIONS.
 We also learn about other CELEBRATIONS across the school year including DIWALI and CHINESE NEW YEAR.

 The children will be learning about rules and routines in the classroom and the playground.
 We will focus on our FIVE GOLDEN RULES and ensure children understand what each rule means.
 We will talk about why we have rules to keep everybody safe and happy.
 We will also show children the correct way to use our climbing equipment in the outdoor area.
 We will learn about the importance of washing our hands to keep germs away and talk about different ways to stay healthy and safe.